Small Intestinal Bacterial Overgrowth: What to Know

 - Mindful Eating: Shared meals can encourage healthier eating habits and digestion.

-- Emotional Well-Being: Connecting with others provides emotional support, contributes to overall mental health, and positively influences digestive issues.
+- Emotional Well-being: Connecting with others provides emotional support, contributes to overall mental health, and can positively impact digestive issues.

-By improving your connections with others, you can cultivate a supportive environment that enhances relationships and may improve digestive health.
+By strengthening your connections with others, you can foster a supportive environment that enhances relationships and may even improve digestive health.

 Once you have the fundamentals, it is time to introduce probiotics.